AlezHibali/Model_Master_TiDB_Hackathon_2023/README.md

 ## Overview

 Model Master is an open-source project designed to scrape data from Hugging Face and store the information using TiDB.
 The project employs Flask to construct a REST API, processing HTTP requests and interacting with the TiDB C2Q endpoint.
-The scraped data includes model name, size, popularity, link, task, languages, etc. The front end uses the Webflow content management system and JavaScript to display the information on a webpage.
+The scraped data includes model name, size, popularity, link, task, languages, etc. The front end uses the Webflow content management system and hand-written JavaScript to display the information on a webpage.

 This project is supported by Hugging Face, TiDB, and Webflow.

 ## Dependencies

 1. BeautifulSoup
+2. Certifi
-2. Requests
+3. Requests
-3. Flask
+4. Flask (Waitress)
+5. MySQLDB
-4. TiDB
+6. TiDB
-5. Webflow CMS
+7. Webflow CMS

+Check ./coding/back_end/requirements.txt for more information.

 ## Installation